johnpuddephatt/oclt/_projects/crofts-court.md

 The site had planning consent for six homes granted on 25 September 2014.
 This design was improved upon and on 8 April 2020 full planning permission was granted.
 Lettings will be from the local Housing Register, subject to an agreed local lettings policy that prioritises people with a local connection, and a requirement that applicants are willing to join a tenant co-operative.

-Our contractor Lifebuild Solutions Limited are now on site with the homes set to be completed by summer 2023.
-In the autumn of 2022 there will be an opportunity for social investors to invest in the project to make the scheme more cost effective.
-If you would like further information on supporting this development please contact us.
+Our contractor Lifebuild Solutions Limited are now on site with the homes set to be completed by summer 2023. **On 2 November 2022 there will be an opportunity for social investors to invest in the project to make the scheme more cost effective.
+If you would like further information on supporting this development please contact us, otherwise we will launch a dedicated community share offer page available from 2 November with all the details!**

 {% include button.html link="http://www.whitehorsedc.gov.uk/java/support/Main.jsp?MODULE=ApplicationDetails&REF=P19/V0424/FUL" text="**P19/V0424/FUL**" %}